gsalaman/recipes/ravioli.md

 Clever Carrot does food processor to mix all that.
 Gonna try it that way.

+4/30/26 notes:
+The 00 flour made the pasta have a little more chew.
+I liked it; Alli prefers the softer.
+Try just going All-purpose (like with the spag dough) next time.
+I *did* like the food processor + vac seal rest thing...made the rolling out MUCH easier.
+And proportions:  Doing 200g/125g yielded about 20ish ravioli...and had LOADS of left over cheese mix.
+Would double the dough next time (since it's hard to cut down the cheese) and freeze the leftovers.

 Sauce:  basically my canneloni homemade, with some lasagna tweaks.
 * Heat 2 TBSP olive oil over medium heat
 * Mince 1/2 white onion FINE.